techcnet/SlideCaptcha/README.md

 ````

 ## Example 2
 This example shows, how to use the captcha with a form-submit and the captcha on a checkbox.
-Insert a onclick-listener in the checkbox-tag:
+Insert an onclick-listener in the checkbox-tag:

 ````html
 <input id="id_checkbox" type="checkbox" required="required" onclick="javascript:captcha('id_checkbox');return false;" />